flashbots/gh-artifacts-sync/readme.md

 OPTIONS:
    DIR

-   --dir-artifacts path, --dir.artifacts path  a path to the directory where downloaded artifacts will be temporarily stored (default: "./artifacts") [$GH_ARTIFACTS_SYNC_DIR_ARTIFACTS]
+   --dir-downloads path, --dir.downloads path                          a path to the directory where downloaded artifacts will be temporarily stored (default: "./downloads") [$GH_ARTIFACTS_SYNC_DIR_DOWNLOADS]
    --dir-jobs path, --dir.jobs path                                    a path to the directory where scheduled jobs will be persisted (default: "./jobs") [$GH_ARTIFACTS_SYNC_DIR_JOBS]
+   --dir-soft-delete-downloads path, --dir.soft_delete_downloads path  a path to the directory where finalised downloaded will be moved to instead of deleting [$GH_ARTIFACTS_SYNC_DIR_SOFT_DELETE_DOWNLOADS]
+   --dir-soft-delete-jobs path, --dir.soft_delete_jobs path            a path to the directory where complete jobs be moved instead of deleting [$GH_ARTIFACTS_SYNC_DIR_SOFT_DELETE_JOBS]

    GITHUB